sinoia/oled-starfield/README.md

 There are many other features on this board to you can see the [full details at Hayri's shop.](https://www.tindie.com/products/PhoenixCNC/olediesp-a-tiny-cube-with-esp07--esp12--oled-iot/)

 This second picture also shows another feature that I really like - the second micro USB port at the back of the cube.
-This direction of this port makes it a very tidy place to power the cube.
+The direction of this port makes it a very tidy place to run the USB cable power to the cube.